e.

 6. Triad challenge + speaker series

-• Invited speaker + workshop series.
+• Invited speaker series.

 • Triad coaching challenge with peers.